stefanogelli92/geo_ita/README.md

                Agliè           1001                  Torino                 1              Piemonte               1    TO         2621  POLYGON ((404703.558 5026682.655, 404733.559 5...
 404137.448470  5.024327e+06         13.1464
              Airasca           1002                  Torino                 1              Piemonte               1    TO         3598  POLYGON ((380700.909 4977305.520, 380702.627 4...
 380324.100684  4.975382e+06         15.7395
 ```
-You can also get the list of *Comuni*, *Province* and *Regioni* with *get_list_comuni*, *get_list_province* and *get_list_regioni*.
+You can also get the list of *Comuni*, *Province* and *Regioni* with *get_comuni_list*, *get_province_list* and *get_regioni_list*.

 For High density Population use *get_high_resolution_population_density_df* (the first time it will download it from the source.
 ***
 ### Enrich Dataframe
 ***
-Here you can find some methods that add some geografical information to your dataset.
+The library includes utilities to enrich your DataFrame with geographic and demographic information, adding more value to your analysis.
 - **[Geocoding](https://en.wikipedia.org/wiki/Address_geocoding)**:
-        <br>This method will return the coordinates of a place from the address.
-It will also add informations about *Comune*, *Provincia* or *Regione* in order to help the search and test the result.
+        <br>This method returns the geographic coordinates (latitude and longitude) of a location based on its address.
+Additionally, it enhances the geocoding process by providing information about the corresponding *Comune*, *Provincia*, or *Regione* to assist with accuracy and verification.
-        <br>Warning: This process cannot always determinate the coordinates.
-This is mostly due to an address with some errors or abbreviation, or some address that are not in the OpenStreetMaps project (we use it because it is open and free).
+        <br>**Note**: The geocoding process may not always successfully determine the coordinates.
+This is often due to issues such as:
+    - Errors or abbreviations in the provided address.
+    - Addresses not present in the OpenStreetMap database (used as it is open and free).

-        <br>Warning: This process takes about 1 second per element.
+    <br>**Performance Warning**: This process requires approximately 1 second per address, which may affect performance when processing large datasets.
 ```python
 # Usage
 from geo_ita.enrich_dataframe import get_coordinates_from_address